icedawn/angular-flightaware.js/README.md

 ## Review the example code

 There are three main files that make up this example:
-* `server.js` - The main application server written for node.js, using expressjs.
+* `server.js` - The main application server written for node.js, using Express.
 * `index.html` - The main application view written using AngularJS and Bootstrap.
 * `config.js` - Your FlightAware 2.0 API credentials you created as described above.